TRACE: Contrastive learning for multi-trial time-series data in neuroscience: : contrastive learning for multi-trial time-series data in neuroscience

 \subsection{Contrastive self-supervised visualizations}

-Given a dataset $\{x_1, \dots, x_n\} \subset X$ in a data space $X$, contrastive self-supervised learning trains the parameters $\theta$ of a neural network $f_\theta: X\to Z$ to obtain representations $z_i = f_\theta(x_i)$ in embedding space $Z$.
-It learns salient features by making the embedding invariant to known data similarities encoded in positive pairs.
-Similarity in the embedding space is measured by a similarity function $q_{ij} = q(z_i, z_{j})$, \cref{eq:q-similariy}.
-Positive pairs $ii'$ should have high similarity $q_{ii'}$, i.e. $z_i$ and $z_{i'}$ should be close.
-This is typically achieved with the InfoNCE loss, which reads for positive pair $ii'$
+Given a dataset in a data space $X$, contrastive self-supervised learning trains the parameters $\theta$ of a neural network $f_\theta: X\to Z$ to obtain representations $z = f_\theta(x)$ in embedding space $Z$.
+It learns salient features by making the embedding invariant to known data similarities encoded in positive pairs, which are typically obtained as two modifications $x'$, $x''$ of the same data sample $x$.
+Similarity in the embedding space is measured by a similarity function $q: Z \times Z \to \mathbb{R}$, Eqs.~(\ref{eq:q-similariy}, \ref{eq:cauchy_sim}).
+Positive pairs $(x', x'')$ should have high similarity $q(z', z'')$, i.e. $z'$ and $z''$ should be close.
+This is typically achieved with the InfoNCE loss, which for the $i$-th positive pair $(x'_i, x''_i)$ of the training batch is